-Mr. Klemt entered into an employment agreement with the Company effective September 1, 2015 for the role of Global Controller.
-Effective July 15, 2017 Mr. Klemt was promoted to Chief Accounting Officer and entered into an amended employment agreement with the Company (the "Klemt Employment Agreement").
-The Klemt Employment Agreement provides that Mr. Klemt will receive a base salary of €200,000 per year, subject to review at the sole discretion of the Company and a discretionary bonus of up to 35% of his annual base salary.
-Under the Klemt Employment Agreement, Mr. Klemt is also entitled to expenses and reimbursements.
+Mr. Klemt entered into an employment agreement with the Company effective September 1, 2015, for the role of Global Controller.
+Effective July 15, 2017, Mr. Klemt was promoted to Chief Accounting Officer and entered into an amended employment agreement with the Company (the "Klemt Employment Agreement").
+The Klemt Employment Agreement provided that Mr. Klemt will receive a base salary of €200,000 per year, subject to review at the sole discretion of the Company and a discretionary bonus of up to 35% of his annual base salary.
+Under the Klemt Employment Agreement, Mr. Klemt was also entitled to expenses and reimbursements.
 Effective March 1, 2020, the Klemt Employment Agreement was amended and restated to, among other things, to provide additional severance benefits, including an increase in severance payments: (1) to 150% of base salary plus target bonus for a termination in association with a change of control of the Company and (2) to 100% of base salary plus target bonus for other qualifying terminations; as well as a pro-rata cash bonus for the current (interrupted) year in which any qualifying termination occurs.
-In March 2021, Mr. Klemt received a letter (the "Klemt 2021 Letter"), which provides that his 2021 base salary will be €250,800 and his 2020 bonus will be €88,200.
-The Klemt 2021 Letter also provides that Mr. Klemt will be entitled to participate in the 2021 equity grants of 16,335 restricted share units and an option to purchase 28,165 ordinary shares in the Company each pursuant to the Company's equity incentive plan.
+Effective June 15, 2021 Mr. Klemt was promoted to Chief Financial Officer and entered into an amended employment agreement with the Company (the "Klemt Amended Employment Agreement").
+The Klemt Amended Employment Agreement provided that Mr. Klemt will receive a base salary of €325,000 per year, subject to review at the sole discretion of the Company and a discretionary bonus of up to 40% of his annual base salary.
+Under the Klemt Employment Agreement, Mr. Klemt was also entitled to expenses and reimbursements.
+In March 2022, Mr. Klemt received a letter (the "Klemt 2022 Letter"), which provides that his 2022 base salary will be €340,000 and his 2021 bonus will be €120,004.
+The Klemt 2022 Letter also provides that Mr. Klemt will be entitled to participate in the 2022 equity grants of 43.630 restricted share units and an option to purchase 75.224 ordinary shares in the Company each pursuant to the Company's equity incentive plan.
 The termination provisions of the Klemt Employment Agreement are further discussed below.
-The Klemt Employment Agreement is to continue in force until he reaches the legal retirement age in the Netherlands A copy of the Klemt Employment Agreement is filed as Exhibit 10.49 to the Company's Annual Report on Form 10-K filed with the SEC on March 1, 2021.
-The foregoing are not complete descriptions of the Klemt Employment Agreement and are qualified in their entirety by reference to the
+The Klemt Amended Employment Agreement is to continue in force until he reaches the legal retirement age in the Netherlands, unless terminated earlier.
+A copy of the Klemt Amended Employment Agreement is filed as Exhibit 10.49 to the Company's Annual Report on Form 10-K filed with the SEC on March 1, 2021.
+The foregoing are not complete descriptions of the Klemt Employment Agreement and are qualified in their entirety by reference to the full text of such agreement.